killzone10/DataBases2/README.md

 # BD2_project

-# This project   contains a webapplication (fish store) with connected database  to it created in SQL_Alchemy - POSTGRES (used pgAdmin4).
+# This project   contains a webapplication (fish store) developed in Flask with connected database  to it created in SQL_Alchemy - POSTGRES (used pgAdmin4).
 The creation of database is being done in models.py file.
 # How to run:
 To run you have to pip install requirments.txt and have postgres database with correcnt name on correct port.